lemuel-addy/Hydroponics-Monitoring-and-Control-WebApp/README.md

 # Hydroponics-Monitoring-and-Control-WebApp
-A web application hosted on a ESP32 microcontroller using Arduino which allows users to remotely monitor and control their hydroponics farm systems submitted as my Capstone Final.
+A web application hosted on an ESP32 microcontroller using Arduino which allows users to remotely monitor and control their hydroponics farm systems submitted as my Capstone Final.